rubengc/AutomatorWP/readme.txt

 = Built for novices =

-AutomatorWP includes a simple, powerful editor that anyone can learn to use in no time!
+AutomatorWP includes a powerful editor that anyone can learn to use in no time!

 [See it in action!](https://wordpress.org/plugins/automatorwp/#screenshots)